dramforever/easyriscv/index.md

 bits, or `a & ~0b1111`.
 Conveniently, that's `a & -16` in two's complement.

 Aligning up is less intuitive, but one idea would be adding 16 first.
-However that gives an incorrect result for powers of 16.
-It's easy enough to fix though: adding one less works exactly right: `(a + 15) & -16`
+However that gives an incorrect result for multiples of 16.
+It's easy enough to fix
+though: adding one less works exactly right: `(a + 15) & -16`

 ```emulator
     li x10, 0x123